 Since everything is collected upfront, it is unusual that patients owe me anything; usually once the EOBs are posted the accounts are closed.
 We create a list of any patients who owe our practice money.
 We also have a list of all claims under dispute with the insurance company, with a date to follow up.
 For patients that owe over $5, we send three letters about one month apart and make about 1-2 phone calls before sending to collections.
 The first statement is sent immediately, the follow up statements done weekly.
 We only send balances over $40 to collections.
 I aim to send to collections under 90 days from when the responsibility was transferred to the patient.
 The agency is local and groups debts with debts to other offices that use their services, and credit reports delinquent accounts.
 Their recovery rate is about 20% of what I send them.

 A $400,000 job where you could theoretically work from home?
 When I retire from practice I plan to set up a billing company and work remotely from La Jolla or Kauai.
-Even if I doubled the amount of time I spent on billing it’s still a lot.
-Some on our thread who have become busy have tasked their employees to check and send charges, and to post EOBs, but watch it like a hawk to make sure there is no funny business.
+Even if I doubled the amount of time I spent on billing it’s still a lot per hour.
+Some on our thread who have become busy have tasked their employees to check and send charges, and to post EOBs, but watch it like a hawk to make sure there is no funny business such as embezzlement.
 You can’t really monitor your employees unless you understand the revenue cycle yourself.
 If a employee tells me it takes 30 minutes to post four EOBs, I know they aren’t doing their job and action will be taken.